tkaagent/agentic-ai-workshop/README.md

 ### Configure Visual Studio Code

-Once you've successfully established SSH access to the workshop VM, you can use **Visual Studio Code** to work directly on the remote environment.
+Once you've successfully established SSH access to the workshop VM, you can use **Visual Studio Code** to connect to your assigned VM, and use it as your development environment.
 Follow these steps to set up your development workspace:

-1. Install and Use the SSH Remote Extension: Open Visual Studio Code and install the **Remote - SSH** extension from the Extensions marketplace if you haven't already.
+1. Install and use the SSH Remote Extension: Open Visual Studio Code and install the **Remote - SSH** extension from the Extensions marketplace if you haven't already.
 This red square in below picture is the icon of the **extensions** section:

 ![VSCode extensions icon](images/VSCode.extensions.icon.png)